 ABSTRACT: Economists since the days of Adam Smith and Jeremy Bentham have traditionally viewed consumers as driven by relentless and consistent pursuit of self-interest, with their choices in the marketplace providing all the measurements needed to reveal their preferences and assess their well-being.
-This theory of the consumer is empirically successful, and provides the foundation for most economic policy.
-However, the traditional view is now being challenged by new evidence from cognitive psychology, anthropology, evolutionary biology, and neurology.
-This paper surveys this evidence and what it implies for the measurement of consumer choice behavior and well-being.
+This theory of consumer choice is empirically successful, and provides the foundation for most economic policy.
+However, the traditional view is now being challenged by evidence from cognitive psychology, anthropology, evolutionary biology, and neurology.
+This paper begins by surveying the origins of neoclassical consumer choice theory and recent developments.
+Following this, it reviews the newer evidence on consumer behavior, and what this implies for the measurement of consumer choice behavior and well-being.

-1This research was supported by the E. Morris Cox endowment at the University of California, Berkeley, and by the National Institute on Aging of the National Institutes of Health.
-I am indebted to Sam Bowles, Colin Camerer, John Dagsvik, Ernst Fehr, James Heckman, Danny Kahneman, David Laibson, Charles Manski, Rosa Matzkin, and Joachim Winter for useful comments.
+&lt;sup>1 An initial version of this paper was presented as the Frisch Lecture, Econometric Society World Congress, London, 2005.
+This research was supported by the E. Morris Cox endowment at the University of California, Berkeley, and by the National Institute on Aging of the National Institutes of Health, grants P01AG005842, P01AG033559, and RC4AG039036.
+I am indebted to Sam Bowles, Colin Camerer, John Dagsvik, Ernst Fehr, Mogens Fosgerau, James Heckman, Danny Kahneman, David Laibson, Charles Manski, Rosa Matzkin, and Joachim Winter for useful comments.